scriptwide-fonts/scriptwide-kyokasho-cjk/README.md

 4. Can I expand on this font?
   * Yes, unless you violate the OFL.
 You probably won't if you're being reasonable.
 5. Aren't there less characters compared to LXGW WenKai?
   * Those are AI placeholder characters produced through zi2zi.
-To maximise quality and to avoid confusion I have removed them.
+To increase quality and to avoid confusion I have removed them.
 Newer glyphs may still be traced from these AI characters.
 6. Why isn't this classified as a Kai font?
   * This is to differentiate the font from proper Kai fonts like TW-Kai.
 Contrary to popular belief, Klee One is more similar to kyokasho-tai compared to Kai script.
 However, kyokasho-tai itself is based on Kai script.
+7. Your font sucks.
+  * I know.

 ## Disclaimer